 For kids who do master cheap bikes without training wheels, when given the opportunity to ride a higher-end bike, the pure giddiness they experience as well as the ability to ride longer distances without tiring is priceless.

 Myth #3: Bike shops are the best place to buy a bike

 Lighter weight and designed specifically to have a lower center of gravity, this new generation of kids bikes are significantly easier and more comfortable for kids to ride.
-Generally only available online these brands include Cleary Bikes, Islabikes, Spawn Cycles, Ridgeback Bikes and coming soon Woom Bikes.
+Generally only available online these brands include Woom Bikes, Prevelo Bikes, Cleary Bikes, Spawn Cycles, Ridgeback Bikes.